-Here at Lancaster, we offer very flexible programmes, both within our School and in collaboration with 14 other subjects across the University.
+Here at Lancaster we offer very flexible programmes, both within our Department and in collaboration with 14 other subjects across the University.
 You can study a wide range of degree schemes in Chinese, French, German, and Spanish from beginners and advanced levels, and Italian from beginners level.
 This variety provides a lively and dynamic environment for study.
 During your time with us, you'll enjoy a unique and enriching experience.

 We support your journey towards a future career in sectors such as teaching, interpreting, translation and project management, humanities and interdisciplinary research, business innovation and community engagement.
-That's in addition to careers in marketing and e-commerce, technologies and media, event planning, NHS consultancy, auditing, accountancy and insurance, financial and banking services, and HR and international affairs.
-We love keeping in touch with our graduates and have an active alumni network on LinkedIn.
+That's in addition to careers in marketing and e-commerce, technologies and media, event planning, NHS consultancy, audit, accountancy and insurance, financial and banking services, HR and international affairs.
+We have an active departmental alumni network on LinkedIn.

 Our relative size means we are small enough to offer close, productive contact between students and staff.
 This environment encourages good working relationships which continue beyond our students' undergraduate degrees into their professional lives.
 This in turn supports our engagement with local schools and companies and also with a wide variety of creative practitioners that we regularly invite to engage with our students.

-Our innovative, research-led teaching and internationally recognised research deliver an exciting and intellectually challenging synthesis of both high-level language skills and wide-ranging cultural studies, which are both comparative and transnational.
+Our innovative, research-led teaching and internationally recognised research deliver an exciting and intellectually challenging synthesis of both high-level language skills and wide-ranging cultural studies which are both comparative and transnational.
 Our researchers have made contributions to Lancaster's successes in the latest research excellence framework (REF2021), reflecting our interdisciplinary strengths and collaborations.
+Our degrees are also popular with visiting students from across the world, enhancing the international flavour of life in the Department.